McMaurice/coinscope-app/README.md

-Here’s a clean, professional README for your Coinscope project based on your description:

----

 # Coinscope

 Coinscope is a cross-platform crypto wallet and market tracker that fetches real-time cryptocurrency data from the CoinGecko API.
 It provides detailed coin information, price charts, offline caching, and user-friendly notifications for network status.
 The app supports both light and dark themes.